d99kris/nchat/lib/tgchat/ext/td/example/android/README.md

 You can specify different OpenSSL version as the fourth parameter to the script `./build-openssl.sh`.
 By default OpenSSL 1.1.1 is used because of much smaller binary footprint and better performance than newer OpenSSL versions.

+You can build shared OpenSSL libraries instead of static ones by passing any non-empty string as the fifth parameter to the script `./build-openssl.sh`.
+This can reduce total application size if you have a lot of other code that uses OpenSSL and want it to use the same shared library.

 You can build TDLib against shared standard C++ library by specifying "c++_shared" as the fourth parameter to the script `./build-tdlib.sh`.
 This can reduce total application size if you have a lot of other C++ code and want it to use the same shared library.

-You can build TDLib with [JSON interface](https://github.com/tdlib/td#using-json) instead of [Java](https://github.com/tdlib/td#using-java) interface by passing "JSON" as the fifth parameter to the script `./build-tdlib.sh`.
+You can also build TDLib with [JSON interface](https://github.com/tdlib/td#using-json) instead of [Java](https://github.com/tdlib/td#using-java) interface by passing "JSON" as the fifth parameter to the script `./build-tdlib.sh`.

+You can also build TDLib with [JSON interface](https://github.com/tdlib/td#using-json) that can be called from Java by passing "JSONJava" as the fifth parameter to the script `./build-tdlib.sh`.

 You can pass an empty string instead of any script parameter to use its default value.
 For example, you can use the command `./build-tdlib.sh '' '' '' '' 'JSON'` to build TDLib with [JSON interface](https://github.com/tdlib/td#using-json) using default values for other parameters.

 Alternatively, you can use Docker to build TDLib for Android.
 Use `docker build --output tdlib .` to build the latest TDLib commit from Github, or `docker build --build-arg COMMIT_HASH=<commit-hash> --output tdlib .` to build specific commit.
 The output archives will be placed in the directory "tdlib" as specified.
-Additionally, you can specify build arguments "TDLIB_INTERFACE", "ANDROID_NDK_VERSION", "OPENSSL_VERSION", and "ANDROID_STL" to the provided Dockerfile.
+Additionally, you can specify build arguments "TDLIB_INTERFACE", "ANDROID_NDK_VERSION", "OPENSSL_VERSION", "BUILD_SHARED_OPENSSL_LIBS", and "ANDROID_STL" to the provided Dockerfile.
 For example, use `docker build --build-arg TDLIB_INTERFACE=JSON --output tdlib .` to build the latest TDLib with JSON interface.